Using Cron to Schedule Tasks for Certain Times or Intervals

 Redirect Cron Job Messages

-Cron will email the executing user by default with any output or errors that would normally be sent to the
+Cron sends emails to the executing user by default with any output or errors to the

 stderr.
 To disable email alerts, add

->/dev/null to the end of the job’s line in your
+>/dev/null to the end of the job’s line in the

 For example, the full line would be: